crypt0kitik/Deep_Learning/2 - ANN for classification/read_me.txt

 I created a logistic regression model to compare results and understand what worked better in this case: traditional machine learning or the neural networks I implemented.
 Below you can find the changes I made when implementing the neural networks:

-Neural network 1: Original :)
-Neural network 2: Changed loss='mse' to loss='categorical_crossentropy' and added metrics=['accuracy']
+Neural network 1: the binary network instead of categorical one Neural network 2: the categorical network
 Neural network 3: Experimented with layers
 Neural network 4: Added early stopping